What Does it Take to Be a Science Technician?

-In the United States, there were 76,100 jobs for Science Technician in 2016.
+There were about 76,100 jobs for Science Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Science Technician by 2026.
-There will be an estimated 9,900 positions for Science Technician per year.
+The BLS estimates 9,900 yearly job openings in this field.

 The states with the most job growth for Science Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 Science Technician Average Salary

 The average yearly salary of a Science Technician ranges between $29,830 and $80,370.

 Science Technicians who work in Maryland, Connecticut, or Rhode Island, make the highest salaries.